Adaptive Manifold Clustering: Introduction

-This paper focuses on a theoretical study of the algorithm, as \cite{AWC} provide a comprehensive numberical study.
-In particular, we want to adress the challenges that arise from high-dimensional data that does not concentrate on lower-dimensional subspaces and where the PCA analysis does not yield a significant spectral gap.
-We are therefore interested in the case of high-dimensional data lying close to a lower-dimensional submanifold $\mathcal M$.
-It has been shown that this is a realistic model for various data, e.g. for images which are represented in a patch space \cite{mfd_images, ldmm} and a wide range of algorithms have been proposed to deal with the problem of non-linear dimension reduction \cite{dimension_reduction_review}, e.g. multidimensional scaling (MDS), kernal PCA, Isomap, Laplacian eigenmaps, self-organizing maps (SOM), locally-linear embeddings and autoencoders \cite{autoencoder}.
-In this work, we will not rely on any of these techniques, however we recommend to use a manifold denoising algorithm in practive such as \cite{mfd_denoising4} as an additional preprocessing step in order to reduce the magnitude of the noise.
+This paper focuses on a theoretical study of the algorithm, as \cite{AWC} already provides a comprehensive comparative numerical study.
+In particular, we want to address the challenges that arise from high-dimensional data that does not concentrate on lower-dimensional linear subspaces and where the PCA analysis does not yield a significant spectral gap.
+We are therefore interested in the case of high-dimensional data lying close to a lower-dimensional submanifold \( \mathcal M \).
+This setup has already been studied for other clustering algorithms, e.g. in \cite{belakrishnan_cluster_tree_on_manifold} and \cite{jiang17a_DBSCAN_on_manifold}.
+Moreover, it appears in the context of homology inference \cite{different_noise_conditions_on_manifold}.
+It has been shown that this is a realistic model for various data, e.g. for images which are represented in a patch space \cite{mfd_images, ldmm} and a wide range of algorithms have been proposed to deal with the problem of non-linear dimension reduction \cite{dimension_reduction_review}, e.g. multidimensional scaling (MDS), kernel PCA, Isomap, Laplacian eigenmaps, self-organizing maps (SOM), locally-linear embeddings and autoencoders \cite{autoencoder}.
+In this work, we will not rely on any of these techniques, however, we recommend using a manifold denoising algorithm in practice such as \cite{mfd_denoising4} as an additional preprocessing step in order to reduce the magnitude of the noise.

-Although manifold models are considered to be realistic, we have strong assumptions on the data, most importantly we assume it lies on a manifold without boundary and positive reach up to bounded noise.
-Practical experiments suggest that these assumptions are not necessary.
-Rather, the limiting factor in practice seems to be the polynomial complexity that does not allow for so-called big data.